hankertrix/SgSL-Sign-Bank/src/pages/signs/total-communication.md

 which includes sign language, voice, finger spelling, lipreading, amplification, writing, gesture and visual imagery.
-Signed Exact English is used in Total Communication.
+Signing Exact English (SEE) is used in Total Communication.

 Same motion as ["talk"](./talk), but use the "T" hand sign on one hand